blockspacer/gcp-infra-stuff/network/GLB/readme.md

-# Creating Cross-region Load Balancing with Global IP and Standard Network
+# Creating Cross-region Load Balancing with Global IP

+It is possible to create a global load balancer with VMs as backend that are not template based and with no IP or with Standard IP.

+The reason it is possible is because the traffic goes back through Google's global network

 ## Configuring instances
 * Create the network